What They Do

 - Officiating at special functions, religious services and ceremonies

-- Advising the Commanding Officer regarding the spiritual and ethical wellbeing and morale of their unit
+- Advising the Commanding Officer regarding religious accommodations issues, ethical dilemmas, as well as spiritual and morale issues of the unit

 - Liaising with civilian religious faith groups

 - Referring members to other care providers such as social workers, psychologists, or medical personnel